-Daily communication with families of infected residents:
+Communication with families of infected residents:

-Assigned nursing staff will communicate with authorized family members and resident representatives of those residents/patients who have tested positive with an infection at the time of onset, as well as at least once per day and upon a change in the resident's condition.
-This communication will be done by electronic or such other means as may be selected by each resident, authorized family member or resident representative.
+Designated facility staff will communicate with authorized family members and/or guardians of those residents/patients who have tested positive with a pandemic-related infection at the time of onset, as well as at least once per day and upon a change in the resident's condition.
+This communication will be done via telephone, unless the family member requests a different method of communication and will be documented in the resident's medical record.